 Do you have any fun game suggestions for tweens and teens?

 Games and activities can be a great way to make dinner more exciting.
-For creative tweens and teens who like to tell stories, try our Story Starters activity.
+For tweens and teens who like to tell stories, try our Story Starters activity.
 Going around the table, each family member adds a few sentences to a story, allowing the family to write a tale together.
 The story can start off as simply as, “Once upon a time, there was a boy who lived in a small house” or “Once upon a time, there was a girl who liked to climb trees.”

 “Two Truths and a Tall Tale” is another creative game that often provides hilarious conversation.
 Each family member tells three stories about their day or about themselves, only one of which is true.
-Everyone must guess which story is real and which ones are invented.
+Everyone must guess which stories are real and which one is invented.